telerik/winforms-docs/knowledge-base/migare-net-framework-project-to-core.md

 ---
 title: How to Migrate a WinForms .NET Framework Project to .NET Core
-description: This article demonstrates a step by step tutorial how to migrate your WinForms project that uses .NET Framework to .NET Core.
+description: This article demonstrates a step by step tutorial on how to migrate your WinForms project that uses .NET Framework to .NET Core.
 type: how-to
 page_title: How to Migrate a WinForms .NET Framework Project to .NET Core
 slug: migare-net-framework-project-to-core